Annual Survey of Research and Development in Canadian Industry (RDCI)

 Technology payments include payments made or received for patents, copyrights, trademarks, industrial designs, integrated circuit topography designs, original software, packaged off-the-shelf software, databases with a useful life exceeding one year, other technical assistance, industrial processes and know-how.
 Technology payments can be made to, or received from affiliated or unaffiliated organizations within or outside Canada.

-Reference period: The fiscal year for fiscal year end date between April 1, RY and March 31, RY+1
+Reference period: The fiscal year ending between April 1, RY, and March 31, RY+1.

 - Research and development